cheeseburger9309/JobMatch-Pro-Personalized-Job-Recommendation-System/README.md

 ## Machine Learning Techniques:
 To provide personalized job recommendations, we employ the TF-IDF (Term Frequency-Inverse Document Frequency) vectorization technique.
 The "job_recommender.py" component plays a crucial role in this process.
 It utilizes the TF-IDF vectorizer from the scikit-learn library to transform job descriptions and user preferences into numerical feature vectors.
 These vectors capture the importance of each word in the documents, enabling the system to find similar job opportunities based on user preferences.
 The Nearest Neighbors algorithm is then used to identify the most relevant job recommendations.

-skill extractor segment provides functions and utilities to extract skills from a PDF file using the Spacy library and perform text processing and matching operations.
+The Skill extractor segment provides functions and utilities to extract skills from a PDF file using the Spacy library and perform text processing and matching operations.
 These extracted skills can be used for further analysis and processing in the job recommendation system.